Marc Chagall: Bringing Belarus to Montreal

 Aside from Jewish identity and Vitebsk, love is the major theme of Chagall’s work.
-For decades, Chagall’s most prominent muse is Bella Rosenfeld Chagall, his wife.
+For decades, Chagall’s most prominent muse was Bella Rosenfeld Chagall, his wife.
 His tender relationship with his wife is represented in many of his works.
 A turning point in his life and artwork was her tragic death in 1944.
-Chagall’s work takes on a more somber, symbolic attitude during this time
+Chagall’s work takes on a more somber, symbolic attitude during this time period.

 His grieving is exemplified through the painting Grandfather Clock with Blue Wing (1949).
 Five years after Bella’s passing, the anguish of heartbreak was still apparent.
 The work depicts a grandfather clock prominently placed in the center with a blue wing on the right side.
 On the left half of the clock is a couple, presumably Chagall and Bella, embracing.
 The scene is backed by a nighttime village setting, a rooster donning the top left corner of the sky.
 Flowers adorn the bottom right corner of the painting, alluding to his use of flowers in previous paintings of him and Bella (ex: The Birthday (1915)).

 Chagall’s clock symbolises the ephemerality of life, while the couple on the clock note the everlasting bond two people form when they fall in love- a bond that transcends death.
 While his time with his beloved was cut short, his love for her can never be broken, no matter how many years they spent apart.